-During Labour
+During Labour and Birth

 To support you during labour and birth, you are welcome to have your partner and another person(s) with you.
 The Birth Centre staff will want to know who you wish to be present at your birth.
 Please note, Birth Centre staff cannot provide childcare services while you are in labour.
 Plan to have another adult supervise all children and possibly take care of them during your hospital stay.